Patricia Piccinini: Early life and education

-Works
+Career and works

-1995 to 1997
+1990s

 Before finding the medium of sculpture, Piccinini experimented with world-building through photography and digital enhancements.
-‘The Mutant Genome Project’ (1995), features commercially available designer babies called LUMP (Lifeform with Unevolved Human Properties).
-Her ‘Protein Lattice’ (1997) series features nude models posing with computer-generated mutant rats.
+The Mutant Genome Project (1995), features commercially available designer babies called LUMP (Lifeform with Unevolved Mutant Properties).
+Her Protein Lattice (1997) series features nude models posing with computer-generated mutant rats.
 The two series explored the commercial side of science and brought up the question of ethics.

-The Protein Lattice series was inspired by the famous Vacanti mouse experiment in 1996.
-The experiment formed a human ear on a rat.
+The Protein Lattice series was inspired by the famous Vacanti mouse experiment in 1996, which formed a human ear on a rat.
 The research's objective was to learn more about cells, and how humans can possibly regrow body parts.